Free Connecticut Background Check Online (Includes Criminal Records)

 Conduct a Public Record Check Using Connecticut Town Clerk Records

 Town clerks in Connecticut are responsible for maintaining property and tax records (including ownership information) on all residents within that area.
 Address or identity verification can be completed through town clerk records, in addition to accessing certain vital records.
-Vital records show who lives here and what property they own.
+Vital records indicate who lives here and their property ownership details.

 Request a Driving History Through The Connecticut Department of Motor Vehicles